Dive computer: Management of violations

 Some dive computers are extremely sensitive to violations of indicated decompression stop depth.
 The HS Explorer is programmed to credit time spent even slightly (0.1 metre) above the indicated stop depth at only 1/60 of the nominal rate.
 There is no theoretical or experimental basis claimed as justification for this hard limit.
 Others, such as the Shearwater Perdix, will fully credit any decompression done below the calculated decompression ceiling, which may be displayed as a user selectable option, and is always equal to or shallower than the indicated stop depth.
 This strategy is supported by the mathematics of the model, but little experimental evidence is available on the practical consequences, so a warning is provided.
-A violation of the computed decompression ceiling elicits an alarm, which self cancels if the diver immediately descends below the ceiling.
+A violation of the computed decompression ceiling triggers an alarm, which self cancels if the diver immediately descends below the ceiling.
 The Ratio iX3M will provide a warning if the indicated stop depth is violated by 0.1 m or more, but it is not clear how the algorithm is affected.
 In many cases the user manual does not provide information on how sensitive the algorithm is to precise depth, what penalties may be incurred by minor discrepancies, or what theoretical basis justifies the penalty.
-Over-reaction to stop depth violation puts the diver at an unnecessary disadvantage if there is an urgent need to surface.
+Over-reaction to stop depth violation puts the diver at an unnecessary disadvantage if there is an urgent need to surface, and no computer can guarantee freedom from decompression sickness even if the displayed surfacing profile is followed exactly.

 More complex functionality is accompanied by more complex code, which is more likely to include undiscovered errors, particularly in non-critical functions, where testing may not be so rigorous.
 The trend is to be able to download firmware updates online to eliminate bugs as they are found and corrected.
 In earlier computers, some errors required factory recall.

+There are circumstances in which a lockout on surfacing is not an appropriate, helpful, safe or reasonable response.
+If a cave diver surfaces inside a cave, and the computer locks out following a violation, the diver may be in a position where they have no option but to make the return dive without the information the computer could reasonably be expected to provide, putting the diver at considerably more severe risk than strictly necessary.
+This is a very rare occurrence, but it is a failure that a backup computer with similar functionality cannot mitigate.
+Depending on circumstances and the specific computer, it may be possible to set it to gauge mode, which would at least provide depth and time data.